Truck Driver Training Requirements in Oklahoma

 The requirements for a commercial vehicle driver are strict, and these drivers are further limited in the types of vehicles they should be driving.

 A Class A license is required for vehicles with a Gross Combination Weight Rating (GCWR) of more than 26,000 pounds and a tow weight of more than 10,000 pounds.
 A driver with a Class A license can also drive all other vehicles.
-To have a Class A license, the driver would have to have tested on a 26,000-pound truck towing a trailer larger than 10,000 pounds.
+To have a Class A license, the driver must have tested on a 26,000-pound truck towing a trailer heavier than 10,000 pounds.

 A Class D license is the type of license any driver has to have for driving a private personal car.
 Your own license is probably a Class D license.